-Luxembourg the Netherlands Singapore 20% flat tax on income derived from real estate Each incentive comes with a set of conditions and assets situated in Luxembourg substance tests which must be met, and is awarded for Specialized investment funds (SIFs), 'Part II' undertakings a number of years (generally 5-10 years), subject to for collective investment (UCIs) and reserved alternative renewal, provided incremental substance conditions investment funds (RAIFs) organized in a corporate form are satisfied. (i.e., SA, SCA or S.à r.l.) are subject to an annual 20% real estate levy on income derived from real estate assets situated in Luxembourg, whether they are held directly or through a tax transparent entity or a Fonds Commun de Placement (FCP).
+Luxembourg 20% flat tax on income derived from real estate assets situated in Luxembourg Specialized investment funds ('SIFs'), 'Part II' undertakings for collective investment ('UCIs') and reserved alternative investment funds ('RAIFs') organized in a corporate form (i.e., SA, SCA or S.à r.l.) are subject to an annual 20% real estate levy on income derived from real estate assets situated in Luxembourg, whether they are held directly or through a tax transparent entity or a Fonds Commun de Placement ('FCP').
 All the aforementioned investment vehicles must annually comply (by May 31st) with two declaration obligations: (i) a declaration of qualifying real estate income and (ii) a declaration of whether they ultimately derive income from real estate situated in Luxembourg or not.
 The annual declaration obligation applies to all the aforementioned investment vehicles irrespective of whether they owned a Luxembourg real estate asset (directly or through a tax transparent entity or an FCP) during the relevant period.
 Failure to comply may lead to a lump sum penalty of EUR 10,000.